 What is Kinesiology?

 Of course for easier manipulation.
-Kinesiology can help to make weak muscles strong, rigid muscles relaxed and to increase worker productivity.
-Kinesiology involves a lot of careful scrutinizing of the muscles, tendons and bones, in order to make a healthier body or for a speedy recovery from injuries or cramps.
+It can help to make weak muscles strong, rigid muscles relaxed, and increase worker productivity.
+Kinesiology involves a lot of careful scrutinizing of the muscles, tendons, and bones, in order to make a healthier body or for a speedy recovery from injuries or cramps.

 What is Massage Therapy?

 No one ever says no to a good massage.
 It is an instant mood-lifter, and an easy cure for sore muscles, rigid muscles minor injuries, and cramps.
 All simplicity aside, Science also explains why massage therapies are recommended.
 Massage therapy is manipulating the tissues and muscles of the human body by applying pressure unto them.
 There are various types of massages, which you can choose from according to your requirement, based on why you need it for.